News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Before 2000, the only way people with hearing loss could enjoy cinema was to watch a foreign-language film.
 Today, thanks to collaborative work between the UK film industry, YourLocalCinema, and charities representing people with hearing or sight loss, most cinemas are accessible.

-In 2023, YourLocalCinema promoted 80,000+ captioned English-language screenings of 400+ films, across almost all UK/IRE cinemas.
+In 2024, YourLocalCinema promoted 80,000+ captioned English-language screenings of 400+ films, across most UK/IRE cinemas.
 A nationwide audience of thousands of film fans with hearing loss, many accompanied by family/friends, helped cinemas generate an estimated million admissions from English-language subtitled/captioned screenings.
-More than £7m worth of cinema tickets.

 Dean